 If you suffer injuries in a Colorado car accident, you have three main pathways toward compensation for your losses.

-You can collect compensation for losses such as medical expenses, property damages, lost wages, pain
+You can collect compensation for losses such as medical expenses, property damages, lost wages, pain and suffering, and more, depending on the route you decide to take.
+Consult with a Denver personal injury attorney to determine which course of action makes sense for your situation.

 Under Colorado state law, every motor vehicle operator must have a certain amount of liability car insurance.
 The minimum amounts for car insurance coverage in Colorado are as follows.